EPICS-F3RP61/epics-f3rp61/docs/Manual.md

-A typical use case of multi-CPU configuration is a sequence CPU implementing an interlock logic which requires high reliability, and F3RP71 controling or monitoring the interlock system.
+A typical use case of multi-CPU configuration is a sequence CPU implementing an interlock logic which requires high reliability, and F3RP71 controlling or monitoring the interlock system.
 In such a case, one have to pay attention to the following two points:

 - The sequence CPU must be in the first slot (slot 1).
 The CPU in the